tanialx/fromedi/README.md

 Just jotted down some idea for a EDI-to-human-language translator.

-#### Goal
+### Goal

-Produce information of EDI in understandable json format Example, from
+Produce information of EDI in understandable json format; for example, from
 ```
 BIG*20101204*217224*20101204*P792940
 ```